 Near the bottom of the page, there is a section called Related sequences.
-Move to the second page (of three) of the list of sequences.
-Click on the top entry, the mRNA called AB209177.1.
+Move to the bottom of the first page (of three) of the list of sequences.
+Click on the entry for the mRNA called AB209177.1.
 You will be rewarded by a GenBank entry in GenBank format.